scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 * ``Windows Tests``: test suite runs for Windows (``x86_64``)
 * ``Linux Tests``: test suite runs for Linux (``x86_64``)
 * ``macOS Tests``: test suite runs for macOS (``x86_64``)
+* ``wheels``: builds wheels for SciPy releases as well as *nightly* builds.

-Test suite runs on GitHub Actions and other platforms cover a range of test/environment conditions: Python and NumPy versions (lowest-supported to nightly builds), 32-bit vs. 64-bit, different compilers, and more - for details, see the ``.yml`` configuration files.
+The test suite runs on GitHub Actions and other platforms cover a range of test/environment conditions: Python and NumPy versions (lowest-supported to nightly builds), 32-bit vs. 64-bit, different compilers, and more - for details, see the ``.yml`` configuration files.